Police: Drunken man took wrong Lyft to wrong home

-CAPE ELIZABETH, Maine (AP) — Police in Maine say a drunken man took the wrong Lyft and tried to get into a house he mistakenly thought was his home.
+CAPE ELIZABETH, Maine — Police in Maine say a drunken man took the wrong Lyft and tried to get into a house he mistakenly thought was his home.

 Cape Elizabeth police say the Falmouth man mistakenly got into a Lyft summoned by a man who lived next door.
 Police say the man was dropped off early Saturday and staggered toward a nearby home, believing it to be his.